girishbist/documentation/on-premise/supported_configuration/supported_configuration.rst

 Installation Types
 ~~~~~~~~~~~~~~~~~~

-Below are the support installation types
+Below are the supported installation types

 POC
 ^^^